richard-shan/fabRepo/docs/lessons/week18/ip.md

 ## Dissemination

 I believe that my final project has the potential to significantly impact the accessibility of printed materials for visually impaired individuals.
-After Fab Academy, I plan to work with the American Foundation for the Blind (AFB) along with local groups to continue the development of my project and test the BrailleBox in real-world settings.
-For example, the AFB runs the Journal of Visual Impairment & Blindness (JVIB) research journal, which I may be interested in publishing in after iterating on the final product more and running some field tests.
-These partnerships will help refine the device based on feedback and promote its adoption.
-I will also attempt to shave off as much cost as possible from the device's production.
+After Fab Academy, I will also attempt to shave off as much cost as possible from the device's production.
 Although I am not yet sure if I want to take this device to market, this will hopefully allow large-scale usage and/or production of the Box.
 As of now, the entire project is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.

 ## Future Development